 - Plan for Conference Program Reviews (if any)

-- Recommendations for EC representative to CAG
+- Recommendations for Executive Committee representative to CAG

-Additionally, there are regular phone calls with the CSE and/or current Conference Chair as needed to discuss any ongoing issues - both conference specific and strategic.
+Additionally, there are regular phone calls with the Event Director and/or current Conference Chair as needed to discuss any ongoing issues – both conference specific and strategic.
 Regular email communication is essential, as is a basic familiarity with all issues surrounding the conference and future years.
 The CAG Chair is on all conference committee aliases.
 This means that they receive all email for N and N+1 conferences.
 Additional conference calls and/or meetings are arranged as necessary.